ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Abstract

-Orthologous genes for five plant genes are retrieved from several databases and compared with each other, to figure out the differences of those databases.
+Orthologous genes for five plant genes are retrieved using several orthology finder tools and the results are compared with each other, to figure out the differences of those tools.

 Keywords: Arabidopsis, Orthologs, Soybean